Magnetic helicity fluxes from triple correlators: Implications of the obtained fluxes

 \subsection{The diffusive and advective fluxes}

 Diffusive fluxes of the magnetic helicity have been used in models of the mean-field dynamo which include a dynamical equation for the current helicity of the small-scale fields \citep{Covas1998MFD, kleeorin2002MFD}.
+Such a flux has been measured in direct numerical simulations \citep{MitraDiffusiveSim}.
 In some situations, it has been found that the inclusion of such a diffusive term in a mean-field model helps overcome quenching of the dynamo \citep{brandenburg2009}.
+This flux is derived here for the first time, and results from the triple correlation contribution to the helicity fluxes.
 In many physical contexts, random motions can lead to not only diffusion, but also advection due to their gradients.
 This is also true here, where we see from \Eq{eq: dhbdt with nonlocal simplified} an advective flux which depends on gradients of $\meanBr{v^2}$ and $\meanBr{b^2}$, along with a term involving $\vec{V}$ and $h^c$.
-The explicit form of these two fluxes, calculated here for the first time by simplifying the triple correlators, is
+The explicit form of these two fluxes is

-The random velocity contributes a diffusion coefficient of order $\eta_t$ in $\vec{F}^D$; at equipartition, the random magnetic field doubles this value.
+The random velocity contributes a diffusion coefficient of order $\eta_t$ (where $\eta_t = \tau\meanBr{v^2 }/3$) in $\vec{F}^D$; at equipartition, the random magnetic field doubles this value.
 Near equipartition, we also find that the magnetic term dominates the random advection.
 Comparing $\vec{F}^{RA}$ with advective flux ($\vec{F}^A = \meanvec{V} h^b$, the last term of \Eq{eq: dhbdt with nonlocal simplified}), we note that even when $\meanvec{V}=0$, the helicity is advected by an effective velocity which is related to the gradients of the fluctuating fields.